esp-rs/std-training/book/src/04_4_interrupts.md

 ))?;
 ```

-8. Inside a loop, get the event item out of the queue.
+8. Inside a loop, wait until the queue has an item in it.
+That is, until the `button_interrupt` function puts something in the queue.

 ```rust
 let res = xQueueReceive(EVENT_QUEUE.unwrap(), ptr::null_mut(), PORT_MAX_DELAY);